cometaj2/huckle/README.rst

 - Customizable logging and log level configuration for debugging and for stderr messages.

-- HCLI configuration and credentials management via huckle commands
+- Huckle HCLI configuration and credentials management via huckle commands

 - Keyring as credential helper (see `<https://github.com/jaraco/keyring>`_)

+- Configurable text only or man page help output to help support python library use (no man pages)

 To Do
 -----

 - Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)

-- Support help docs output in the absence of man pages (e.g. git-bash on Windows)

 - Support HCLI version 1.0 semantics for: